Ren8394/pytorch-birdsong-classification/README.md

 1. Go to [VSCode](https://code.visualstudio.com/download) and download user installer

 2. Use installer to install VSCode

    * Checking boxes for add PATH, Open with code, ... is recommanded

-3. Open VSCode and search Python extension, or you can use this [link](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to download extension
+3. Open VSCode and search for Python extension, or you can use this [link](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to download extension

-4. While installation finish, VSCode will ask for selecting interpreter.
-Select _py39_ which we used conda created before
+4. While extension istallation is finish, VSCode will ask for selecting interpreter.
+Select _py39_ which we used conda to create before

 ### Necessary Packages Of Our Project